raulizahi/sockets/README.md

 This code is meant for people that want to learn to use some features of C and Unix/Linux.

+Currently only runs on port 9999 and in a local machine.

 Usage is: